CyanusCentaurea/Yeast_genome_project/README.md

 ### Genome size estimation: raw reads <div id='genome_size_raw'/>

 We used three approaches to estimate the genome size:
-1. With [Jellyfish mer counter](https://genome.umd.edu/jellyfish.html) v.
-2.3.0 and R;
+1. With Jellyfish and R;
 2. With [Genomescope web tool](http://www.genomescope.org/);
 3. With formula.